sifrr/sifrr/README.md

 This repository is a monorepo managed using yarn workspaces.
 This means there are [multiple packages](#packages) managed in this codebase, even though they are published to NPM as separate packages.
 They will always have same latest version and are released together.

+Note that for 0.x releases of this library, the API is not considered stable yet and may break between minor releases.
+After 1.0, Semantic Versioning will be followed.

 ## Packages

 ### Browser (VanillaJS)